 In the UK, two major Copyright Acts, in 1911 and 1956, form the basis on which most of a songwriter's rights rest.
 By various international agreements, notably two events called the Berne Convention and the Universal Copyright Convention, your song, whether written in the UK or elsewhere, is protected to a greater or lesser extent in almost every other country of the world, although there are exceptions.
-Most of these countries have also passed various Copyright Acts, updating the law to cover new ways in which music could be used, such as records or CDs, radio, T.V., films, etc.
+Most of these countries have also passed various Copyright Acts during this century, updating the law to cover the new discoveries in which music could be used, such as records and tapes, radio, T.V., films etc.

 In Britain you don't have to do anything to officially copyright a song.
 As soon as it actually exists outside your mind in some "tangible form", that is once you have written it down or made a recording whether amateur or professional, then copyright begins from that moment.
-However, proving this is another matter.
+However, proving this is another matter, and further down, I will explain a number of methods of trying to protect your copyrights.